trendmicro/cloudone-filestorage-plugins/deployment/aws-python-storage-stack-automation/README.md

 # Automation using Lambda to Deploy FSS- Storage Stack

 Automated process to deploy an FSS storage stack on each new S3 bucket using Lambda.
 The storage stack will be linked to the scanner stack previously defined.
+When the S3 bucket is deleted, the associated FSS Storage stack will be removed.

 ![architecture](architecture.png)